 April (1), May (8), June (3), July (1), August (1), October (1).
 (2)

 Type Locality: Brownsville, Cameron County, Texas

-Texas Parks & Wildlife considers this to be a "Species of Greatest Conservation Need" (SGCN) (2)
+Texas considers this a "Species of Greatest Conservation Need" (SGCN) (3)

 May be confused with similar-sized cryptorhynchine weevils found in the Lower Rio Grande Valley, most notable is an undetermined Apteromechus species only recently detected in the United States.

 Fall, H.C.
 1925.
 New species of Coleoptera or (sic) recent discovery.
 Bulletin of the Brooklyn Entomological Society, 20: 180-183.